-In case you didn’t know, the “blue” light that comes from your electronic screens can make it more difficult for you to get to sleep.
+In case people didn’t know, the “blue” light that comes from their electronic screens can make it more difficult for them to get to sleep.
 Now new apps and “night modes” on electronics claim that they counter this by filtering out that blue light — but do they actually work?

 First, a quick explainer.
 Research shows that blue light — the kind emitted from a smartphone, tablet, laptop, and television screens — can stop the human brain from releasing melatonin.
-(Melatonin is a hormone that makes you sleepy, and your levels of it naturally increase around bedtime).
-Thus, exposing yourself to blue light at night (like scrolling through Instagram in bed) can disrupt your circadian rhythm and make it harder for you to fall asleep.
+(Melatonin is a hormone that makes people sleepy, and their levels of it naturally increase around bedtime).
+Thus, exposing one’s self to blue light at night (like scrolling through Instagram in bed) can disrupt the circadian rhythm and make it harder for people to fall asleep.

 “Normally when the sun goes down and the lights turn off, our body releases melatonin, which helps us get a nice restful sleep,” optometrist Lisa Ostrin, O.D., Ph.D., told NPR.
 “But when we have all this artificial light on, it’s tricking those photoreceptors into thinking it’s still daytime.”

 Some electronics now offer special modes or apps to filter out this blue light.
 For example, many Apple products offer Night Shift, which adjusts the colors on the screen to warmer, orange-y colors at night time.

 “Night Shift uses the clock and geolocation of your iOS device to determine when it’s sunset in your location,” the Apple website explains.
 “Then it automatically shifts the colors of your display to warmer colors.
 In the morning, it returns the display to its regular settings.”